Zummy2/Housing-In-Mexico/README.md

 # Housing in Mexico

-This is Project 1 in the WorldQuant University Data Science Lab
+This is Project 1 in the WorldQuant University Data Science Lab, there will be 8 projects in total.